pixijs/pixijs.com/docs/guides/production/performance-tips.md

 ### Filters

 - Release memory: `container.filters = null`
-- If you know the size of them: `container.filterArea = new PIXI.Rectangle(x,y,w,h)`.
+- If you know the size of them: `container.filterArea = new Rectangle(x,y,w,h)`.
 This can speed things up as it means the object does not need to be measured
 - Filters are expensive, using too many will start to slow things down!

 ### BlendModes